 Graduates will be proficient in patient assessment and diagnosis; planning and providing comprehensive multidisciplinary oral health care including the clear communication of treatment plan to patients; obtaining informed consent; promoting oral and systemic health and disease prevention; operative dentistry; the replacement of teeth using fixed and removable appliances; implant restorations; periodontal therapy; endodontic therapy; diagnosis and treatment planning of periodontal disease; treatment of medical and dental emergencies; medical risk management; requesting and responding to requests for consultations from physicians and other health care providers; diagnosis, treatment planning, and progress and outcomes of patient treatment; demonstrating the application of principles of ethical reasoning, ethical decision making and professional responsibility as they pertain to the academic environment, research, patient care, and practice management.
 Throughout the program the residents will perform a good number of restorative procedures such as crown and bridge, endodontic treatments, oral surgeries, and partial and complete dentures.
-They will also assist with the surgical placement of implants and perform the restoration of all implants.
+They will perform the surgical placement of single implants and the restoration of all implants.
+The residents will also have the opportunity to utilize the latest technology of CAD-CAM units and restorations.
 We provide treatment in all phases of general dentistry.
 The program enhances these clinical and diagnostic skills by being exposed to the large patient pool available in the program.

 Graduates will be competent in the management of pain and anxiety in delivering outpatient care using behavioral and pharmacological modalities beyond local anesthesia (sedation, pain and anxiety control); oral surgery; principles of practice management; the review of relevant scientific literature; evaluating patient total health needs integrating biomedical science concepts with clinical dentistry to provide a diagnosis that takes into consideration the patient’s overall biological and psychosocial needs and will include the treatment of medically compromised and special needs patients; self-assessment skills; monitoring effectively and evaluating their own work to improve quality and quantity of performance and supervising and evaluating the work of dental auxiliaries to improve quality and quantity of their performance; diagnosis and treatment of temporomandibular disorders, occlusal disorders, and orofacial pain; diagnosis and management of oral mucosal diseases.
 The residents will also have the ability to interact with and enjoy an ample ratio of dental assistants and patient coordinators to help them to learn the basic principles of practice management.

-Residents will participate in clinical rotations in pediatrics, geriatrics, oral surgery, and orthodontics.
+Residents will participate in clinical rotations in pediatrics, geriatrics, and oral surgery.
 These rotations are to complement the strong exposure they have in the AEGD clinic.

 Stipends are awarded to most AEGD residents trained in the United States or Canada.
 International residents are given stipends based on availability.
 Applicants are notified as early as their first interview whether they qualify for a stipend position.
 The stipend is approximately $30,000.
 SDM subsidizes tuition 100 percent, resulting in no cost to the enrolled AEGD resident.